gautambaghel/terraform-google-ai-debugger/README.md

 ## Overview

-The AI debugger for Terraform is a tool designed to address runtime issues, enhancing the identification and resolution of challenges in deploying developer infrastructure.
+The AI debugger for Terraform is a solution designed to address runtime issues, enhancing the identification and resolution of challenges in deploying developer infrastructure.
 It leverages Google Cloud services and Terraform Cloud to optimize the remediation process.

 ![diagram](assets/debugger.gif)